 While both options provide students with the foundational knowledge and skills necessary to become a nurse, there are key differences between the two paths that prospective nursing students should be aware of.

-In this article, we will delve deeper into the differences between an RN and a BSN programs, their respective roles in the nursing field, salary expectations, and address some commonly asked questions.
+In this article, we will delve deeper into the differences between an RN and a BSN program, their respective roles in the nursing field, and salary expectations, and address some commonly asked questions.

 To begin, an RN is a person who is licensed to practice as a nurse.
 An RN will have completed all necessary schooling for the position, often an associate degree, and passed the NCLEX-RN exam.
 Once you meet all testing and education requirements, you must apply for a license in the state where you intend to work.